-2017 OBJECTIVES
+2018 OBJECTIVES

-The Company's objective is to continue to safely produce uranium oxide, while advancing the progressive rehabilitation of the Ranger Project Area, protecting the environment and contributing to the global energy market and local economy and enhancing shareholder value.
+The Company's objective is to continue to safely produce uranium oxide, while advancing the progressive rehabilitation of the Ranger Project Area, protecting the environment, contributing to both the global energy market and local economy and enhancing shareholder value.

-Area Objective Health, Safety and Environment Committed to the goal of zero harm: focus on strong safety leadership development; complete the implementation of the Critical Risk Management programme at Ranger; demonstrate a sound understanding of processing critical risk profiles within the organisation and monitor using the Critical Control Management Plan; and continue to protect the World Heritage-listed Kakadu National Park through effective risk assessment and environmental management plans.
-Strategic business review Implement the near-term strategic priorities identified by the strategic business review: continue the progressive rehabilitation of the Ranger Project Area and provide assurance to stakeholders that rehabilitation can be fully delivered and funded in a range of business scenarios; maximise generation of cash flow from the processing of stockpiled ore, which can potentially be sustained until late 2020 (the current Ranger Authority expires in January 2021); and preserve the option for the future development of Ranger 3 Deeps via ongoing care and maintenance of the Ranger 3 Deeps exploration decline and related infrastructure.
-Financial Maximise cash generation and shareholder value: continue to identify savings and cash generation opportunities; maximise operational efficiencies and cost savings; and continue to maintain optionality of Ranger 3 Deeps and Jabiluka ore deposits.
-Operations Economically produce uranium from stockpiled ore while integrating rehabilitation activities: optimise production of uranium oxide; optimise availability and throughput of the Brine Concentrator, including injection of brine into Pit 3 backfill; and monitor and manage the integrity of the processing plant and operating assets.
-Rehabilitation and closure Continue progressive rehabilitation of the Ranger Project Area: dredging of the Tailings Storage Facility; finalise closure criteria by working with the respective stakeholders and regulators; and continue revegetation work on disturbed land.
-Communities and government Enhance relationships with key stakeholders: consult residents and stakeholders as part of the Jabiru Town Social Impact Assessment; actively engage with the representatives of the Mirarr Traditional Owners, the Gundjeihmi Aboriginal Corporation, to achieve mutually beneficial outcomes for the Company, the Traditional Owners and shareholders; engage with governments and their agencies to ensure timely outcomes on the Company's objectives; and work with Governments, Traditional Owners and stakeholders to plan for the future of Jabiru.
-People Foster a safe, capable, committed and diverse workforce: continue to support inclusion and diversity within ERA; continue to grow regional training and development programme; and provide leadership and development opportunities for the workforce.
+Health, Safety and Environment

+Committed to the goal of zero harm by caring for people and country:

+- · complete the roll out of the Critical Risk Management program; - · complete embedding of the Process Safety Management Program; and - continue to protect the World Heritage-listed Kakadu National Park through effective risk assessment and environmental management plans.

+Financial

+Maximise cash generation and shareholder value:

+- maximise operational efficiencies and continue to identify cash generation opportunities; and - maintain optionality over the Ranger 3 Deeps and Jabiluka ore deposits.

+Operations

+Economically produce uranium from stockpiled ore:

+- · optimise production of uranium oxide; and - monitor and manage the integrity of the processing plant and operating assets.

+Rehabilitation and closure

+Continue progressive rehabilitation of the Ranger Project Area:

+- complete the feasibility study on rehabilitation activities; - provide assurance to stakeholders that rehabilitation can be fully delivered and funded in all business scenarios; - optimise the performance of the dredge; - finalise closure criteria by working with the respective stakeholders and regulators; and - continue revegetation work on disturbed land.

+Communities and government

+Strengthen relationships with key stakeholders:

+- actively engage with the representatives of the Mirarr Traditional Owners and the Gundjeihmi Aboriginal Corporation, to achieve mutually beneficial outcomes for the Company, the Traditional Owners and shareholders; - · engage with governments and their agencies to ensure timely outcomes on the Company's objectives; and - continue to work with Governments, Traditional Owners and stakeholders to plan for the future of Jabiru.

+People

+Foster a safe, capable, committed and diverse workforce where everyone contributes:

+- continue to support inclusion and diversity within ERA; - continue to grow regional training and development programs; - provide leadership and development opportunities for the workforce; and - implement the 'My Future Plan' program to facilitate a successful career transition for employees following the planned end of production at Ranger in 2021.